 - Click reset

-- You will return to the main Module Manger page, and will see a confirmation that this module has been reset.
+- You will return to the main Module Manager page, and will see a confirmation that this module has been reset.
 The resources will continue to show, but no time engagement, annotation data, or analytics charting will display

 You will not be able to reset a module again immediately after you’ve reset.
 This is to limit the opportunity for resetting whilst a module is running.
-This option will subsequently be greyed out.

 Additional information on resetting modules

 Those students accessing content on the historic VLE site will be able to see ‘new’ annotations.
 We have found that access to legacy content (through conversations with institutions) is typically very low, for this interim period, our discussions with institutions highlighted this to be a viable option.